yahoo/proxy-verifier/README.md

 ### Prerequisites

-Building and running Proxy Verifier requires the following to be intsalled on the system:
+Building and running Proxy Verifier requires the following to be installed on the system:

 * SCons.
 Proxy Verifier is built using the [SCons](https://scons.org) build tool.
 * OpenSSL